jor-rainey/Portfolio_Projects/Strava_Running_Project/StravaReadme.md

 ```
 </Details>

-The SQL code uses the raw merged inputs of Latidute, Longitide, Elevation and Timestamp to calculate and create a number of tables to be used in the visualisation.
+The SQL code uses the raw merged inputs of Latitude, Longitude, Elevation and Timestamp to calculate and create a number of tables to be used in the visualization.
 These include fields that are or could be useful for further analysis, most notably:
 - Distance
 - Speed
 - Splits Times (for every 100m/1km/5km/10km and Half Marathon)
 - Primary Keys for each split
 - Rolling Split Times (Using a window function to more accurately find Personal Bests, granularity 100m)
-- 'Point' Speed (speed between consecutive data points, susceptible to error due to vaugaries of GPS connection)
+- 'Point' Speed (speed between consecutive data points, susceptible to error due to vagaries of GPS connection)

 As Tableau Public cannot link directly to PostgreSQL the tables have to be exported from PostgreSQL as .csv files.
 The exported tables are then collated in an Excel file where a Marco is run that converts the date types and units for various columns to those more easily manipulated within Tableau.

 ### Data Analysis

-Using Tableau I have created a number of visulaisations from this data to make trends, personal bests and general run information more accessible.
+Using Tableau I have created a number of visualizations from this data to make trends, personal bests and general run information more accessible.
-The full dashboard can be found on my Tableau Public profile [here](https://public.tableau.com/app/profile/jake.rainey/viz/StravaRunningDataProject/StravaRunningData) along with the full interacvtivity.
+The full dashboard can be found on my Tableau Public profile [here](https://public.tableau.com/app/profile/jake.rainey/viz/StravaRunningDataProject/StravaRunningData) along with the full interactivity.
 However the screenshots below can demonstrate how the information is displayed along with some of the information that can be gathered.

 #### Strava Project Page 1

 ![Strava Project Page 1](https://github.com/jor-rainey/ImagesforReadMe/blob/main/Strava%20Project%20Screenshots/Strava%20Pg1.png)

-This page gives a short introduction to the data being displayed and then show some headline information.
+This page gives a short introduction to the data being displayed and then shows some headline information.
 Notably the kilometerage increase since 2020, increase typical run length and increase in elevation change.
 All runs that take place in the two main locations also have their paths overlayed highlighting most frequent running routes.

 *Background map information and Latitude and Longitude information is hidden across this dashboard.*